aziontech/docs/src/includes/docs_help_center/en/real-time-metrics/l2-caching/caching-offload/l2-offload/index.md

-## Tiered Offload
+## Tiered Cache Offload

-The Tiered Offload graph shows you the percentage of data delivered through Tiered Cache, without having to search for the content on the origin before delivering it.
+The Tiered Cache Offload graph shows you the percentage of data delivered through Tiered Cache, without having to search for the content on the origin before delivering it.

 > EDGE -> TIERED CACHE -> EDGE